tapcartinc/custom-block-templates/Gorgias Chat/README.md

 - **[REQUIRED]** Line 27 (JS) should be updated to include your Gorgias Application ID: *applicationId* = `12345`

-### 4. Add a custom font
-Import a custom font to conform to your App's design system by pasting a font link in the 'Import Fonts' field in the 'Settings' tab of the [Custom Blocks Editor](https://ap.tapcart.com/custom-blocks).
-From here, the font will need to be referrenced using `font-family` in your CSS.

-- `fontlink.com`

 ## Block preview
 You'll know your configuration was successful if your block looks like this: